benharvie/noteboom/README.md

 # 💥 noteboom

-Share a confidential note via a web link that will self-destruct after it is read by your intended recipient.
-All notes are encrypted with AES-256 encryption.
+Share a confidential note via a web link that will self-destruct after it is read by your intended recipien, all notes are AES-256 encrypted before permanent destruction.

 ## Build Setup